+Professor Oyewale Tomori is a past president of the Nigerian Academy of Science.
 He was pioneer Vice-Chancellor at the Redeemer’s University, Nigeria.
-He is a recipient of the NNOM, Nigeria’s highest award for academic and intellectual attainment.
+He is a recipient of the Nigerian National Order of Merit, Nigeria’s highest award for academic and intellectual attainment.

-He is a Fellow of the Royal College of Pathologists (UK), Nigeria Academy of Science and Nigeria College of Veterinary Surgeons and an international member US National Academy of Medicine.
+He is a Fellow of the Royal College of Pathologists (UK), Nigeria Academy of Science and Nigeria College of Veterinary Surgeons and an international member of the US National Academy of Medicine.